tarunagarwal1713/Advance-java/README.md

 [SwapElementsLinkedList Output](https://github.com/tarunagarwal1713/Advance-java/blob/main/Exp1ArraysAndLinkedList/SwapElementsLinkedList.png)

-# Advance Java - Experiment 2: String Operations and Map Interface
+#  Experiment 2: String Operations and Map Interface

 This section showcases the outputs from operations involving the `Map` interface and performance analysis of string operations.
 Each image below represents the result of a specific operation in Experiment 2.